Do you have a student going to college in the fall? Follow these college transition tips to help make it go much easier for everyone.

 I put together a free workbook to walk you through the process of evaluating and working on soft skills for college.
 Click the link below.

 The bottom line, use the supports available as soon as you may need them.
 Don’t wait.
 If a student already knows they are not good at math, get a tutor right away as soon as the semester starts.
-Keep the appointments consistent every week, same day, same time, the same person.
-Oh, and the tutors may know of other services too and even the inside scoop on how best to use other supports.
+Keep the appointments consistent every week, same day, at the same time, with the same person.
+Oh, and the tutors may know of other services too, and even the inside scoop on how best to use other supports.

 Learn to say Goodbye

 If there is one thing I’ve learned through COVID, it’s that grief has become a big issue for students.
 There are no six degrees of separation anymore.
 It has hit home in our homes and in our families.
 Students going off for their first semester have all that and the social grief of leaving their friends and seeing them go off to their schools too.
 It gets more complicated when there is an ongoing dating relationship.
 I’m not here to tell anyone what to do with that, but it does complicate things.

 Saying goodbye is healthy.
 Say it in a way that works for you.
 Know that grief is normal and there is no set way to grieve.
 Some losses may be minor and some may be much more significant.
 However, all are real and need some emotional care and attention.
 Even the small ones can add up.
 There is a cumulative effect if grief is not taken care of and attended to.
 It does get better though.
 So use the supports that already exist and the ones at college if grief starts to affect your academics.
 Don’t avoid it but work through it.